 In a 2020 survey of global companies, McKinsey found organizations that embedded DataOps could see the volume of new features increase by 50% because data automation enables quicker development iterations.
 Specific benefits include:

 - Efficient data management: DataOps maximizes the productive time of data workers with automated data provisioning, management tools, and analytic workspaces to work with and use data safely and independently within specified governance boundaries.

 - Improved data accessibility: DataOps technology uses AI to enable rapid ingestion and contextualization of large amounts of data.

 - Rapid use case development: DataOps aims to shorten the time to value of data by making proofs of concept (PoCs) quicker and cheaper to design, offering tools to operationalize and scale them.

-- Enterprise data governance: DataOps enables companies to set and enforce the basic principles for managing data, providing consistency and ROI in technology, processes, and organizational structures, with better operations data quality, integration and accessibility, and stewardship.
+- Enterprise data governance: DataOps enables companies to set and enforce the basic principles for managing data, providing consistency and ROI in technology, processes, and organizational structures, with better operations, data quality, integration, accessibility and stewardship.